Spanish Imperative Mood: How to Give Spanish Commands With the Right Tone

 Last updated: February 19, 2026

 If you've been learning Spanish for a while, you've probably noticed that giving commands sounds different from just making normal statements.
 That's because Spanish uses a special verb form called the imperative mood.
 Unlike English where we mostly just drop the subject and use the base verb ("Go!" or "Eat!"), Spanish has specific conjugations depending on who you're talking to and whether you're being polite or casual.
-The good news?
-Once you understand the patterns, it becomes pretty straightforward.

-- What is the imperative mood in Spanish?
+- What is the imperative mood in Spanish

 - Affirmative commands with tú